-Pinellas County Code, Part III - Land Development Code Chapter 158 - Floodplain Management.
+Pinellas County Code, Part III - Land Chapter 158 - Floodplain Management.

-1.5.5.4.
+3.5.5.3.
 Compliance with other specifications.

-Stormwater plans, profiles, cross sections, and details, including detention facilities and underdrains, will meet all minimum standards of applicable County Codes and other ordinances and regulations with the preliminary plat.
-A master lot grading plan will be included.
-Stormwater calculations will be furnished.
-Hydraulic calculations for all closed storm sewer systems will be prepared and submitted utilizing a standard Pinellas County or FDOT storm sewer tabulation form.
+Drainage plans, profiles, cross sections, and details, including detention facilities and underdrains, shall meet all minimum standards of applicable County Codes and other ordinances and regulations with the preliminary plat.
+A master lot grading plan shall be included.
+Drainage calculations will be furnished.
+Hydraulic calculations for all closed storm sewer systems shall be prepared and submitted utilizing a standard Pinellas County storm sewer tabulation form.

-1.5.5.5.
-Stormwater review.
+3.5.5.4.
+Drainage review.

-Prior to issuance of building permits, including for single family residences excluded in 1.5.1., the County will review and make a determination whether the proposed project has the potential to significantly change the stormwater patterns in and around the property or cause adverse impact offsite.
+Prior to issuance of a building permit, the County shall review and make a determination whether the proposed project has the potential to significantly change the drainage patterns in and around the property.

-The County Administrator may establish administrative procedures for departments to conduct such stormwater reviews.
-The stormwater (drainage) review standards are established and required in the following:
+The County Administrator may establish administrative procedures for departments to conduct such drainage reviews.
+The drainage review standards are established and required in the following:

-- Pinellas County Code, Part III Land Development Code Chapter 138 Article X Community DesignStandards Division 1 - Pinellas County Code, Part III Land Development Code Chapter 154
+Pinellas County Code, Part III Land Development Code - Chapter 138 - Article X - Community Design Standards - Division 1

-1.5.5.6.
+3.5.5.5.
 Diversion of surface runoff.

-Surface water runoff will not be diverted across the major watershed basin boundaries as depicted in the County Stormwater Master Plan (SWMP), Watershed Management Plans or best available data.
-In situations where runoff from an area may contribute to more than one basin, the post-development discharge of runoff will match the pre-development discharge characteristics.
+Surface water runoff shall not be diverted across the major drainage basin boundaries as depicted in the County Stormwater Master Plan (SWMP), Watershed Management Plans or best available data.
+In situations where runoff from an area may contribute to more than one basin, the post-development discharge of runoff shall match the pre-development discharge characteristics

-1.5.5.7.
+3.5.5.6.
 Basin map.

-A watershed map of the basin or basins within which the development lies, inclusive of immediate off-site drainage, must be provided.
+A drainage map of the basin or basins within which the development lies, inclusive of immediate off-site drainage, must be provided.
 This map may be combined with the topographic map required under County Code, but in any event must include suitable topographic data acceptable to the County Administrator or designee.
 All ridges outlining the basins and the sizes of the basins in acres must be shown.
-The outlines and sizes in acres of all existing and proposed drainage areas within the basin will be shown and related to corresponding points of flow concentration.
-Flow paths and existing stormwater infrastructure will be indicated throughout, including final outfalls from the subdivision and basins.
+The outlines and sizes in acres of all existing and proposed drainage areas within the basin shall be shown and related to corresponding points of flow concentration.
+Flow paths shall be indicated throughout, including final outfalls from the subdivision and basins.

-1.5.5.8.
-Stormwater data.
+3.5.5.7.
+Drainage data.

-Stormwater data assumed criteria and hydrologic and hydraulic calculations will be provided to the county and will meet the requirements of County Code and this manual.
+Drainage data, assumed criteria and hydrologic and hydraulic calculations shall be provided to the county and shall meet the requirements of County Code and this manual.